Phones · Resale guide

 Insider Checks

-THE VIBRATION MOTOR CHECK.
-Go to Settings > System settings > Sound & vibration > Haptics and try toggling some vibration feedback options.
-The F29’s vibration motor should feel sharp and distinct.
-If it feels dull, weak, buzzy, or rattly, the motor might be failing or has been replaced with a cheap, low-quality unit.
-This is about a ₹1,500-3,000 repair.
+THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration > Haptics and try different vibration patterns.
+The F29’s vibration motor should produce a distinct, crisp feedback.
+If it feels dull, buzzy, or rattly, the vibration motor might be failing or replaced with a cheap knockoff.
+This is a ₹1,500-₹3,000 repair.

 Common Scams to Watch For (India 2026)

 Google Account Lock (FRP).
-The phone looks clean and functional, but after a factory reset, it asks for the previous owner’s Google account credentials (Factory Reset Protection).
-If you can’t get these, the phone is essentially a brick.
-ALWAYS insist the seller performs a factory reset in front of you and lets you go through the initial setup process to ensure FRP is truly removed.
+The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials.
+This renders the phone unusable for you.
+ALWAYS insist the seller factory resets the phone in front of you and completes the initial setup to confirm FRP is removed before you pay.

 Fake Battery Health Reading.
-Some apps or modified software can spoof high battery health percentages.
-The real test is actual usage—if a phone showing 90% battery health dies within a few hours of light use, the reading is fake.
-Use AccuBattery to get a more reliable estimate, but real-world testing is key.
+Some sellers use modified software to spoof battery health percentages in diagnostic apps.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
+Use an app like AccuBattery for a more reliable estimate over time, or better yet, test it extensively yourself.

 Seller’s Guide — How to Maximize Your Oppo F29 Resale